immortalsantee/SyncEngine/README.md

 ### Installation

-1. Download whole all files or do `git clone https://github.com/immortalsantee/SyncEngine.git` using terminal.
+1. Download zip file or do `git clone https://github.com/immortalsantee/SyncEngine.git` using terminal.

 2. Double click `SyncEngine` folder and select all files.
 Drag it into your xcode project.
 Dont forget to check `Copy items if needed` as destination.